tokenika/eosfactory/steem.md

 ### Development cycle

-This is what the smart-contract development cycle might look like:
+This is what a smart-contract development cycle might look like:

 1. Write a smart-contract (in C++).
 2. Write unit-tests (in Python).